The Problem with Movie Marketing

 First Impressions are Everything

-The Last Voyage of the Demeter is a 2023 vampire film adapted from a chapter of Dracula by Bram Stoker.
-But unless you already knew that, this film likely had very little appeal to you, as the word "Dracula" was inexplicably left out of the title.
-While it's still a pretty menacing title and it works for the tone of movie, right off the bat it alienates anybody that doesn’t know what the Demeter is, which is basically anyone didn't read the book.
-I myself had no idea it was a Dracula movie until learning it elsewhere.
-In some international markets the film was given the more fitting title of Dracula: Voyage of the Demeter, but for whatever reason, never capitalized on the popularity of Dracula to boost its popularity in the U.S. Which is too bad because the movie is actually quite good and offered up one of the most terrifying renditions of Dracula in recent years, but its unappealing title left it dead in the water (pun intended).
+The Last Voyage of the Demeter is a 2023 vampire film adapted from a single chapter of Bram Stoker’s Dracula.
+The problem is, unless you already knew that, the title probably didn’t grab your attention, because the word “Dracula” is nowhere to be found.
+On its own, the title is ominous and fits the tone of the movie.
+But it also alienates most potential viewers, since almost no one outside of dedicated fans knows what “the Demeter” is.
+I myself had no idea it was a Dracula story until learning about it elsewhere.
+Interestingly, in some international markets, the film was titled Dracula: Voyage of the Demeter, a far more marketable choice.
+Yet for some reason, the U.S. release didn’t capitalize on the name recognition of one of the most iconic characters in horror.
+Which is a shame, because the movie is actually quite good, featuring one of the most terrifying portrayals of Dracula in recent years.
+Unfortunately, its poorly chosen title left it dead in the water.

 Misunderstood the Assignment

-The all-time classic cardinal sin of movie marketing is a bad trailer.
-This can come in many forms, such as giving away too much of the overall story, revealing key plot points that were meant to be a surprise, betraying the intention of the movie, and/or advertising it as something it's not.
+One of the biggest cardinal sins in movie marketing is a bad trailer.
+And “bad” can take many forms: giving away too much of the story, spoiling key twists that were meant to be a surprise, misrepresenting the film’s tone or intention, or even marketing it as something it’s not.

-Disappointed with the direction that the horror genre was going in at the time, Producer Joss Whedon & Director Drew Goddard set out to write a script that turned horror tropes on their heads.
-The result was a film that relies heavily on surprises and subverting expectations, but the trailers completely ignored that and spoiled many of the twists it had in store.
-Prior to the theatrical release, during a screening at the South by Southwest Film Festival, a reporter even recommended that people not watch the trailers.
+Frustrated with the state of the horror genre at the time, producer Joss Whedon and director Drew Goddard set out to write a script that flipped classic horror tropes on their heads.
+The result was a film built on surprises and subverting expectations.
+Unfortunately, the trailers completely ignored that intent and spoiled many of the film’s biggest twists.
+In fact, during a screening at the South by Southwest Film Festival prior to its theatrical release, a reporter went so far as to advise audiences not to watch the trailers.

 Mission: Impossible

-Mission: Impossible - Dead Reckoning Part One is a fascinating trilogy of marketing errors.
-All of which could've been avoided, but again, I say this with the benefit of hindsight as I do think that some of these were actually a good idea at the time.
+Mission: Impossible - Dead Reckoning Part One is a fascinating trilogy of marketing missteps, most of which could have been avoided.
+That said, I say this with the benefit of hindsight; some of these choices likely seemed like good ideas at the time.

-And finally, to actually harken back to my Horribly Timed Releases post, its last mistake was coming out just a week before Barbenheimer took over the world.
-This could have, and should have, been avoided.
-Everyone and their mother knew that Barbie and Oppenheimer were going to be massive, even without combining superpowers.
-Having nowhere to go, with Barbie dominated ticket sales as girls dragged their boyfriends to the theater, and Oppenheimer dominating IMAX, Dead Reckoning faced an impossible mission.
+Finally, to actually harken back to my Horribly Timed Releases post, Dead Reckoning made a critical scheduling mistake: it opened just a week before the Barbenheimer phenomenon.
+This was a misstep that could, and should, have been avoided.
+Everyone and their mother knew Barbie and Oppenheimer were going to be massive.
+With Barbie dominating ticket sales as girls dragged their boyfriends to the theater, and Oppenheimer dominating IMAX screens, Dead Reckoning was faced with an impossible mission.

 Previous